Korentic/Aplx/README.md

 ### <span class="neon-cyan">📍 ORIGIN STORY</span>

 <div style="background: rgba(0, 255, 136, 0.1); padding: 15px; border-left: 3px solid #00ff88; margin: 15px 0; border-radius: 5px;">

-Building from **Bangalore, Karnataka** 🇮🇳
 Started: When the vibes were right
 Status: Currently in orbit, actively developing
-Age: 16 years of pure chaos and learning

 This is what happens when you give a teenager access to Python and zero fear of starting from scratch.